 Materials and Methods

 Since every part of the world, about 213 countries and territories, and every aspects of life are now associated with the pandemic COVID-19, all sorts of media are highlighting the news, opinion, and concerns related to COVID-19.
 How different countries in Asia and their printing media are shaping the concerns and worries related to the outbreak are explored by this study.
-As the approach of this study selection of the countries, the selection of the newspapers and issues covered for the study were presented in Fig. 2..
+As the approach of this study selection of the countries, the selection of the newspapers and issues covered for the study were presented in Fig. 2.

-Selection of the Countries
+Selection of Countries

 Since it would be too wide to focus all over the world at a time, here in this paper, only five countries such as South Korea, Singapore, Bangladesh, India and Iran from four regions of Asia were selected.
 Since most of the Asian countries were firstly affected by the COVID-19 outbreak, thus Asian countries were considered as the central zone of the study focus.
 The COVID-19 pandemic began in Asia in Wuhan of China, and has spread widely through the continent.
 Among the earliest countries in Asia to report COVID-19 cases after the outbreak in China were Japan, South Korea, Singapore, Taiwan, and Vietnam.
 So after China and Japan, South Korea and Singapore received more attention from the media about COVID-19 outbreak, society, health, and economy, controlling measures, and government's initiatives, etc.

 The coronavirus epidemic in South Korea once seemed terrible, with frequent new cases skyrocketing and a large cluster of illnesses, rendering it the hardest affected outside China.
 In South Korea, on February 18, the epidemic unexpectedly spread.
 Over two weeks, the caseload rose 180 times, with 909 over daily cases on February 29.
 But the chaos soon turned off.
 South Korea began reporting reduced numbers of new evidence on March 6, with rises to hundreds per day.
 Compare to many other countries in the world, Korea takes a better side to control and minimize the risks of COVID-19.
 For example, in the U.S. on January 20 – the same day as South Korea – where the first outbreak found, the overall incidence on March 31 reached 163,000, including at least 2,860 deaths.
 Spain and Italy also failed to minimize the spread.
-That lead this paper to consider South Korea as a study area and to evaluate the facts through online media analysis.
-Further, South Korea has proven, though, that there is another way to contain the disease.
-Businesses have been carried out in the world, and no town has been shut down.
+That led the current study to consider South Korea as a study area and to evaluate the facts through online media analysis.
+Furthermore, South Korea has proven that another way can be used to contain the disease.
+Businesses have carried on as normal, and no town has been shut down.
 Life in South Korea is back to normal, with new cases declining.